 FILM 395* can be taken in any term.
 During the fall or winter terms we would expect the work to be done in Kingston.
+During the fall and winter terms the internship must not conflict in any way with your other courses.
 In the spring or summer terms, non-Kingston locations are possible.

 How many hours would you have to work?

 You are expected to work a MINIMUM of 100 hours, preferably more, between specified dates.
 You are expected to comport yourself appropriately for the job.
 Remember that you represent not only yourself to your employer and co-workers, but also the film department.